Skip to content

 Ice Raid (Sea 1 introductory raid)

-Strategy Three stages, all simple add-clears.
-The Ice Raid is the cheapest entry chip in the game and works as practice for new raiders.
-Run it 3-5 times before attempting Dough.
+Three stages, all simple add-clears.
+The Ice Raid has the cheapest chip in the game and honestly works as a practice run for anyone new to raiding.
+I'd say run it 3 to 5 times before attempting Dough — it teaches you the pacing without risking a 5,000-fragment chip.

 Magma Raid (Sea 2 mid-tier)

-Chip: Quest reward from Magma Captain in Sea 2
+Chip: Quest reward from the Magma Captain in Sea 2

 Reward: Magma awakening, 3,000 fragments per clear

-Stage breakdown Five stages with escalating mob density.
-Bring a wide-arc fruit (Buddha awakened, Dragon, Pole V2) to clear the larger waves quickly.
+Five stages with escalating mob density.
+Bring a wide-arc fruit — Awakened Buddha, Dragon, or Pole V2 — to handle the larger waves cleanly.

-Final boss The Magma Captain has a 3-second invulnerability after each major attack.
-Don't waste burst during invuln; M1 between abilities and burst on his vulnerable windows.
+The Magma Captain has a 3-second invulnerability window after each major attack.
+Don't waste your burst during invuln; M1 between abilities and save your burst for his vulnerable windows.
+Burning a Godhuman finisher into invuln frames is one of the most frustrating things in the game.

 Light Raid (Sea 2 finisher)

-Chip: Buy from Hot and Cold border NPC
+Chip: Buy from the Hot and Cold border NPC

 Reward: Light awakening (4,500 fragments cap)

-Strategy The Light Raid is one of the longest single raids — 4 stages with significant boss HP.
-Sustain (Sanguine Art) is non-negotiable; burst-only loadouts run out of healing on stage 3 or 4.
+The Light Raid is one of the longest single raids in the game — 4 stages with significant boss HP on the back end.
+Sustain is not optional here.
+Burst-only loadouts run dry on healing by stage 3 or 4 and the run falls apart.
+Sanguine Art is non-negotiable.

 Flame Raid (Sea 1/2 fragment quickie)